 - Several characters in Peter Watts's Blindsight; most prominently Jukka Sarasti: a potential murderer, a sociopathic vampire, but one who leads the crew against impossible odds, and who is possibly going out of his way not to offend their sensibilities.

 - Like his television version, Dexter Morgan in Dexter in the Dark and subsequent novels.

-- Severian the Torturer from the Book Of The New Sun series by Gene Wolfe.
-His values are so far astern from the readers sensibilities that he sometimes comes across as shockingly cruel.
+- Severian the Torturer from the Book of the New Sun series by Gene Wolfe.
+His values are so far astern from the reader's sensibilities that he sometimes comes across as shockingly cruel.
 In some instances, it seems he is ambiguous when describing events that are of great moral relevance to the reader, apparently because he sees no ethical dilemma in them.
-He shows a mixture of traits, some of which may be sociopathic, others which may indicate a place on the autism spectrum.
+He shows a mixture of traits, some of which may be sociopathic, others of which may indicate a place on the autism spectrum.

 - Peter Pan, probably much to the surprise of those only familiar with the Lighter and Softer adaptations.
 Peter spends an awful lot of his time killing off pirates, and often is willing to put his friends in danger simply because it would be interesting or even funny.
 This is because of the basic nature of his character; being a child forever, he's inherently selfish and often amoral.
 This is played up a bit in the 2003 film, but most adaptations soften the edges off the character.